gotsysdba/oracle-ords-operator/docs/examples/adb.md

 This example walks through using the **ORDS Operator** with an Oracle Autonomous Database.

-This assumes that an ADB has already been provisioned and is configured as "Secure Access from Anywhere"
+This assumes that an ADB has already been provisioned and is configured as "Secure Access from Anywhere".
+Note that if behind a Proxy, this example will not work as the Wallet will need to be modified to support the proxy configuration.

 ### Install ORDS Operator